ka4ep/Lexical.Localization/docs/IAssetKey/Plurality/index.md

 </details>

 <br/>
-All permutations can also be supplied, but only if there are two numeric arguments.
-All cases "Zero", "One" and "Plural" must be supplied.
+For two numeric arguments, all permutations can also be supplied.
+All cases of "Zero", "One" and "Plural" must be provided.
 [!code-xml[Snippet](../../PluralityExample3.xml)]
 [!code-csharp[Snippet](Examples.cs#Snippet_5)]
 <details>
   <summary>The result (<u>click here</u>)</summary>
 <pre>
 no cats and no dogs
-no cats and a dog
+no cats but a dog
-no cats and 2 dogs
+no cats but 2 dogs
-a cat and no dogs
+a cat but no dogs
 a cat and a dog
 a cat and 2 dogs
-2 cats and no dogs
+2 cats but no dogs
 2 cats and a dog
 2 cats and 2 dogs
 </pre>